rubymonsters/webapps-for-beginners/source/09-sinatra/02-dsl.md

 describe a piece of code or library that provides classes and methods that allow us to "speak about them", or implement them, in the form of code.

-The problem domain that Sinatra lives in is building web applications which speak HTTP:
+The problem domain that Sinatra lives in is building web applications.
+And web applications which "speak" HTTP with browsers.

-It has methods like `get`, `post`, `put`, and `delete`, which you can use in order to describe how your application responds to HTTP requests.
+It therefor has methods like, for example, `get`, `post`, `put`, and `delete`.
+You can use these methods in order to describe how your application responds to HTTP requests.
 It also has methods like `headers`, `session`, `cookies`, and other things that relate to concepts from HTTP.

-So, instead of writing code like this:
+So, instead of writing verbose code like this:

 ```ruby
 def handle_request(method, path)